Kings River (California): Ecology

-Another notable animal species is Kings River pyrg, a spring nail half the size of a pea that can only be found in 13 isolated desert springs around Thacker pass.
+Another notable animal species is Kings River pyrg, a spring snail half the size of a pea that can only be found in 13 isolated desert springs around Thacker pass.
 However, the disruption of groundwater flows, road construction, and livestock grazing drove this interesting snail to near extinction.

 Early history

 At the time of first European contact, at least 5,000, but possibly as many as 15,000–20,000 Native Americans lived along the lower Kings River and its many branches in the Central Valley.
 The Kings River watershed is traditional Yokuts territory; the Kings River dialects of the Yokutsan language were divided among the Choynimni, who lived along about 10 mi of the Kings River between present-day Piedra and Sanger; the Chukaymina along the Mill Creek tributary, and the Michahay further south.
 At least two other dialects, the Aiticha and the Toyhicha, were spoken further downstream on the Kings, but these groups have not been well documented.

 The Yokuts mainly lived along the Kings River below the foothills and along the marshy fringes of Tulare Lake.
 The extensive oak forests in the Kings River riparian zone provided acorns, their main source of food.
 Wetlands provided them with abundant fish, waterfowl, fur-bearing animals including beaver and river otter, and edible roots.
 Tule rushes provided material for roofing their pit houses and building rafts and canoes, the main form of transport in the often flooded low country.
 The Yokuts traded with Paiute peoples (the Mono) in the Great Basin to the east, via various trails across the Sierra Nevada, one of which may have been via Kearsarge Pass at the eastern end of Kings Canyon.
 About 500 years ago, some of the Mono migrated west, settling in the foothills of the Sierra Nevada above Yokuts territory, where they eventually formed a distinct subgroup known as the Western Mono.

 The first recorded Spanish explorers to see the Kings River were the members of Gabriel Moraga's expedition, which camped along the river on January 6, 1806, the day of the Epiphany.
-Thus, they named the river El Rio de los Santos Reyes ("River of the Holy Kings"), later shortened to Rio Reyes, Rio de los Reyes or other variations thereof.
+Thus, they named the river El Rio de los Santos Reyes ("River of the Holy Kings", i.e. the Three Magi), later shortened to Rio Reyes, Rio de los Reyes or other variations thereof.
 Father Pedro Muñoz, a member of the 1806 expedition, wrote: "All the meadows are well covered with oak, alder, cottonwood and willow.
 The river abounds with beaver and fish.
 It is a location suitable for a mission, although there would also have to be a presidio."
 Extending the California mission system inland was a major goal of the Spanish Empire in the 1800s.
 However, no missions were ever established along the Kings River or elsewhere in the Central Valley.